The best flexible pricing strategies for SaaS businesses

 Accordingly, the number of functions or features rises with the price point.
 Businesses can also easily combine tiered pricing with other SaaS pricing models, which makes its use even more widespread.
 You’ll see many of the other models here paired with tiered pricing.

-Pros and cons
+Pros and cons of tiered pricing

-As for advantages, tired pricing appeals to a wide range of customers.
+As for advantages, tiered pricing appeals to a wide range of customers.
 Some may want a few basic services in one package.
 Others find the middle option best because it features core services alongside premium services.

 Tiered SaaS pricing examples